-On May 12, 2023, Aspen Group, Inc. completed a private offering of \$12.4 million aggregate principal amount of 15% Senior Secured Debentures ("15% Debentures") due 2026.
+On May 12, 2023, Aspen Group, Inc. completed a private offering of \$12.4 million aggregate principal amount of 15% Senior Secured Debentures ("15% Debentures") due May 2026.
 Of the \$12.4 million of principal, \$11.0 million was funded with the remainder recorded as debt discount.
 A portion of the proceeds from the Debentures (\$5 million plus accrued interest) were used to fully repay the outstanding borrowings under the 2018 Credit Facility, discussed below, in addition to paying expenses associated with this offering; the remaining proceeds will be used for working capital needs.
 The Company also reimbursed the investors for expenses incurred in relation to legal expenses, due diligence and investment documentation of \$90,000 in advance of entering into the 15% Debentures.
-After the discount, fees, expenses and the repayment of the 2018 Credit Facility, \$3.4 million was made available to the Company as unrestricted cash, and \$2.0 million was deposited into a restricted cash account (see covenants discussion below), which is included in "Restricted cash" in the accompanying consolidated balance sheets.
+After the discount, fees, expenses and the repayment of the 2018 Credit Facility, \$3.4 million was made available to the Company as unrestricted cash, and \$2.0 million was deposited into a restricted cash account, which is included in "Restricted cash" in the accompanying consolidated balance sheets.
+The \$2.0 million restricted cash deposit was subsequently reduced to a \$500,000 restricted cash deposit (see Second Amendment discussion below).

-At closing of the 15% Debentures, the Company paid the investment bank fees, lender fees and legal expenses of \$0.8 million associated with this offering, which are recorded as deferred financing costs and recorded \$1.4 million of debt discount, which are recorded as debt discounts, both of which are being amortized over a three-year period in "interest expense" in the accompanying consolidated statements of operations.
-During the three months ended July 31, 2023, the Company recorded \$44,143 and \$77,208 of amortization of deferred financing costs and amortization of debt discount, respectively.
+At closing of the 15% Debentures, the Company paid the investment bank fees, lender fees and legal expenses of \$0.8 million associated with this offering, which are recorded as debt issuance costs and recorded a \$1.4 million original issue discount, both of which are being amortized over a three-year period in "interest expense" in the accompanying consolidated statement of operations.
+During the three and nine months ended January 31, 2024, the Company recorded \$66,216 and \$176,573 of amortization of debt issuance costs, respectively.
+During the three and nine months ended January 31, 2024, the Company recorded \$115,812 and \$308,832 of amortization of original issue discount, respectively.